Lykes' free throw lifts Miami past Virginia Tech 69-68

 After Tech missed two shots, Lykes drove and drew a foul from Mike Robinson.
 What was Lykes thinking as he stepped to the line?

-"I really wasn't trying to think about anything," Lykes said.
+"I really wasn't trying to think about anything," he said.
 "That's how you miss."

 He made one of two free throws.
 When asked about Lykes' drive, Hokies coach Buzz Williams made it clear he was unhappy a foul was called.